lincongNMR/java_project/guides/guide/README.md

 If it has an error and problem you've encountered, please add a issue instead of edit my code written in Java. -->

 Open in Project Explorer , click right of your mouse and Press Run.
-# Others

-## Guide to comment

-Replying please add a mention like "@zixuan75", adding new comment on pull requests can not close pull request then comment.
-If you close Beta folder pull request, I will lock this pull request.
-### Add files and comment
-Adding files and comment does not make sense to ask question, do not add files then add a comment in pull request.
-Adding something does not work when we close the Beta folder pull request.
-### Deleting comment
-Do not delete comment when you create this comment, deleting comment I will lock the Beta folder conversation.
-Deleting comments are not making sense if you created your comment but dosen't solved, but you also can delete your comment when it is solved.